react-boilerplate/react-boilerplate/README.md

 ## Testing

 Unit tests live in the `test` directory, and are run with `npm test`.
 There are two files in there already, testing that the current AppActions and Reducers are working correctly.
 Should you be stuck and have no idea what is going on check out the official [Mocha documentation](http://mochajs.org)!

+## Offline usage

+To cache a file for offline use, add it to `app.appcache` and to the `urlsToCache` variable in the `serviceworker.js` file.

 ## License